safesploit/PythonRAT/README.md

 # Features

-- Keylogger written as a class
+- Integrated keylogger written as a class
-- Keylogger can be started and stopped remote with options to _dump_ or _overwrite_ the log file
+   * Can be started and stopped remotely
+   * With options to _dump_ or _overwrite_ the log file
 - Check privilege level (Administrator/User)
+- Spawn other programs
 - Download files from target
 - Download files from specified URL
 - Upload files to target
-- C2 allows control of multiple target sessions w/ background session
+- C2 allows control of multiple target sessions
 - Issue a _sendall *command*_ to every active session
 - Persistence by creating a registry entry (Windows)
-- Spawn other programs
+- Conceals infection by writing files in AppData (Windows)

 - Screenshot of the target's screen which is sent to server
 - Remote shutdown of the backdoor _(executable is NOT safely removed)_